BART’s new train cars will feature a slew of new improvements. The cars will be:

 Later in the design process, over 2,500 customer tested out prototype seats in October and November 2013.
 The seats with a medium density seat bottom foam won out over high and low density options.
 Overall customer acceptance of the prototype seats was fairly high, and the seats got especially good ratings for lumbar support.

 Prototype Seat Ratings - Medium Density Bottom Foam:

 Because BART trains are constantly coupled and uncoupled between runs throughout the day it is not possible to keep a dedicated "bike car" in a predictable position on each train.
 So instead, the current design incorporates bike racks in every car.
 The rack will be designed to stabilize bikes as the train moves.

-Customers have raised concerns about the interaction of the bike rack with adjacent flip down seats.
-As a result, the flip down seats will be removed.
+During the design process, customers raised concerns about the interaction of the bike rack with adjacent flip down seats.
+As a result, the flip down seats have been removed.
 Each bike rack has enough slots to hold up to 3 bikes.